Partial Identification in Matching Models for the Marriage Market: Empirical application

 \subsection{Data}

-We focus on the U.S. marriage market and take our data from the American Community Survey, that is a representative extract of the census.
-To construct the final dataset, we follow the steps outlined in Section I.A and Appendix B of \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)}.
-In particular, from the $21,583,529$ households in the 2008 to 2014 waves, we take all white adults who are out of school.
-We record the education level of each adult, by distinguishing four categories as in \hyperlink{Chiappori_Meghir}{Chiappori, Costa-Dias, and Meghir (2020)}: high school dropouts (HSD, or ``1''); high school graduates (HSG, or ``2''); some college (SC, or ``3''); four-year college graduates and graduate degrees (CG, or ``4'').\footnote{For the white population, \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)} further distinguish between four-year college graduates and graduate degrees.
-We have run our analysis also under such additional distinction and obtained less informative bounds.} We treat individuals as married if they define themselves as such, without including cohabitation.
+We focus on the U.S. marriage market and take our data from the American Community Survey, which is a representative extract of the census.
+To construct the final dataset, we follow the steps outlined in Section I.A and Appendix B of \hyperlink{CSW}{CSW}.
+In particular, from the $21,583,529$ households in the 2008 to 2014 waves, we take all white adults out of school.
+We record the education level of each adult by distinguishing four categories: high school dropouts (HSD, or ``1''); high school graduates (HSG, or ``2''); some college (SC, or ``3''); four-year college graduates and graduate degrees (CG, or ``4'').\footnote{For the white population, \hyperlink{CSW}{CSW} further distinguish between four-year college graduates (CG, or ``4'') and graduate degrees (CG+, or ``5'').
+In the Logit case, the main conclusions remain unchanged even without this distinction, as shown in \hyperlink{Chiappori_Meghir}{Chiappori, Costa-Dias, and Meghir (2020)}.
+In our analysis too, the conclusions do not change when distinguishing between CG and CG+, as we remark in Section \MYref{results}.} We treat individuals as married if they define themselves as such, without including cohabitation.
 We focus on first marriages and never-married singles.
 The final sample consists of $1,502,157$ couples and $136,052$ singles.